• Home

 I don’t know if it’s the fact that it serves as a warning of an impending meltdown, or if it’s just that I’m taking his “I quit” as laziness.
 Either way, if I’m not intentional, it’s difficult for me to stay calm and not join the tantrum.

 For my preschooler, a lot of new activities can be difficult.
-Drawing, buttoning his shirt, writing letters the correct way, learning to ride his bike…the list of frustrating activities goes on and on.
+Drawing, buttoning shirts, writing letters the correct way, learning to ride a bike…the list of frustrating activities goes on and on.

 We’ve had conversations about perseverance.
 We’ve talked about not using the word ‘never’ and why it’s so important to keep trying, but none of that was sinking in…or at least not as quickly as I’d like.